manalGuyez2/projet_Fin_etude/public/vendors/bootstrap/site/docs/4.3/migration.md

 ### Forms

 - Rewrote both custom and default checkboxes and radios.
 Now, both have matching HTML structure (outer `<div>` with sibling `<input>` and `<label>`) and the same layout styles (stacked default, inline with modifier class).
-This allows us to style the label based on the input's state, simplifying support for the `disabled` attribute (previously requiring a parent class) and better supporting our form validation.
+This allows us to style the label based on the input's state, simplifying support for the `disabled` attribute (Précédently requiring a parent class) and better supporting our form validation.

   As part of this, we've changed the CSS for managing multiple `background-image`s on custom form checkboxes and radios.
-Previously, the now removed `.custom-control-indicator` element had the background color, gradient, and SVG icon.
+Précédently, the now removed `.custom-control-indicator` element had the background color, gradient, and SVG icon.
 Customizing the background gradient meant replacing all of those every time you needed to change just one.
 Now, we have `.custom-control-label::before` for the fill and gradient and `.custom-control-label::after` handles the icon.

   To make a custom check inline, add `.custom-control-inline`.